dherman/module-tag/module-tag/explainer.md

 This is also convenient for writing small test cases, examples, etc.

+## Wait, you expect devs to embed all their modules in HTML?

+No. The main use case for `module` is for top-level app code.
+Named `module` elements are not intended to be used for most of an app's modules, but rather for bootstrapping code.
+The primary development model is, as usual, to put JavaScript source in separate files.

 ## So, is this a packaging format?

 No. The TAG is currently working on a more general and high priority